 Revised on : April 1, 2020

-At the same time, an international consensus has been reached in terms of addressing the social issues that have been caused by the activities of the human race, as reflected by the United Nations’ Sustainable Development Goals (SDGs).
-There has also been rising social interest in how corporations like the Ajinomoto Group will create social value that helps address such issues.
+Meanwhile, an international consensus has been reached in terms of addressing the social issues that have been caused by the activities of the human race, as reflected by the United Nations’ Sustainable Development Goals (SDGs).
+There has also been rising social interest in how corporations like the Ajinomoto Group will create social value by providing solutions to these anthropogenic problems.